coprolit/rpg-rules/tactical-activity-tracking.md

 3 m/s | x2 | +1
 6 m/s | x3 | +2
 12 m/s | x4 | +3

-#### Conditional Actions
-A conditional action is a **held action** that will be triggered when certain conditions are met.
-The combatant declares a specific trigger and action on his initiative, and it is considered “ready” (and AP is spend) when it would normally resolve.
-The action is resolved when (and if) the trigger condition occurs (often on someone else’s initiative).

-Conditional actions can be held for as many rounds as the character can maintain unbroken concentration.

-#### Canceling action
-An action may be canceled before it is resolved.
-Depending on how stressful the cancelled action was, this may require an `Orientation Maneuver`.

 #### Parry
 The amount of `parry` to be used and who it will be used against must be announced at the beginning of the round, or as soon as melee ensues.
 At the beginning of the round, a player should know what his Defensive Bonus is against each of his opponents.